 I don’t expect Israel to notice me.
-But his head turns my way while I am still taking pictures, and he stops.
+But his head turns my way while I am taking his picture, and he stops.
 Smiling all the way from across the empty road, he leans with nonchalance against his tractor and readjusts his straw hat, happy to strike a pose.
 Then he beckons – come, cross the road and join me.

-I’d hoped I’d been too discreet to attract attention.
-However, my kids assure me, with a synchronised roll of their eyes, that I’d stood out like a true tourist type, and it was nobody’s fault but my own.
+I thought I had been discreet.
+However, my kids assure me, with a synchronised roll of their eyes, that I’d stood out as a typical tourist, and it was nobody’s fault but my own.

-True, but the yellow peaches draping the fields all around, so abundant and easy to pluck, have caught my eye.
-And each morning at daybreak, peach pickers have been waking me, in an almost musical way, their sonorous calls and laughter backed by the beautiful soft beat of peaches plumping into crates.
+True, but the yellow peaches draping the fields all around, so abundant and easy to pluck, are hard to resist.
+Each morning at daybreak, peach pickers wake me with their music: sonorous calls backed by the beat of fruit plumping into crates.

 Thud thud, thud thud.

-And though I don’t understand what the workers say (sing), I can hear the changes in tone – the questions, the teasings, the doubts, and the robust responses shooing them away.
+And though I don’t understand what the workers say (sing), I hear the changes in tone – the questions, the laughs, the teasings and the rejoinders.
 I envy them their shared endeavour and easy camaraderie.
-And we all become a little intrigued by them.
+We all become intrigued by them.